nmeri17/suphle-docs/src/docs/v1/appendix/Confidently integrating upgrades.md

 After it's all complete, the updated portion can be connected to the main application

 **

+When a codebase has tests, leverage it during a major refactor.
+Instead of running tests after making all changes, favor running them after each small change.
+It's easier to decipher why they've broken and triangulate from there

+**
 Features are created as sub-folders within each relevant module